“I admire your willingness to put artistic integrity over marketability.”

 Here are two moments in the story which I think demonstrate how the tie-ins philosophy is catastrophically detrimental.
 King Regis’ and Luna’s deaths are two moments where the story hits an emotional pressure point but neither the king nor the lady are in the game much at all.
 Regis is there at the very beginning of the game in the opening cutscenes, and then Lady Lunafreya is seen throughout flashbacks and cutscenes as the story progresses.
 However it was only because I saw Kingsglaive that King Regis’ death was meaningful and tragic to me.
 It struck Noctis and his friends hard and it made for a sober moment.
 If I hadn’t seen the movie tie-in, I would’ve only known Regis from a single conversation with his son.
 He would’ve been nothing more than an inciting incident.

-With Lunafreya, the opposite seemed the case: her death was meaningless and not tragic at all.
-Through the whole game, I had only seen Noctis and Luna interact in a handful of flashbacks, as children nonetheless, and then they shared an understanding nod across the distance of a crowd in Altissia.
+With Lunafreya, the opposite seemed the case; her death was meaningless and not tragic at all.
+It just sort of happened, but not unexpectedly because by now this is Final Fantasy’s own private meme.
+She’s Aerith but without the game familiarizing the player with her.
+Through the whole story, I had only seen Noctis and Luna interact in a handful of flashbacks, as children nonetheless, and then they shared an understanding nod across the distance of a crowd in Altissia.
 No confession of love.
 No kiss.
 No embrace.
 No poetry.
 No conversation between the two.
 Luna was in Kingsglaive, yeah, but she was the equivalent of a plot device.
 She was the object everyone was protecting.
 Here, the same thing seemed to be the case.

 After summoning Leviathan, she gets stabbed by Ardyn specifically to enrage Noctis.
 I couldn’t exactly mourn for her character because I barely knew anything about her.
 I had no idea how to empathize with Noctis’ tears over her death because I had no idea what they would’ve been like as characters interacting in the present.
 I didn’t know if they even loved each other, I remember thinking.
 How then was I supposed to be sad over her death?
 How then could I empathize with Noctis’ “cutscene of grief”?